 9. Be submitted to the technology center’s board for approval.

 10. Be annually re-evaluated to determine whether material changes have occurred warranting changes to the technology center’s identity theft policy and programs

 Updating the Program

 Upon the recommendation of the superintendent, the board of education shall annually review and, as deemed necessary by the board, update the technology center’s identity theft prevention program along with any relevant red flags in order to reflect changes in risks to customers or to the safety and soundness of the technology center and its covered accounts from identity theft.
 In so doing, the board shall consider the following factors and exercise its discretion in amending the program:

-1. The technology center’s experiences with identity theft;
+1. The technology center’s experience with identity theft;

 2. Updates and methods of identity theft;